marcguery/discovarif/README.md

 This step is first launched with the script `mapper-caller.sh` which can optionally run the variant calling (-*v*) step on each sample:

-This option uses [GATK](https://gatk.broadinstitute.org/hc/en-us) HaplotypeCaller (tested with GATK v 4.2.0) on mapped reads to obtain a GVCF file for each sample.
+This option uses [GATK](https://gatk.broadinstitute.org/hc/en-us) HaplotypeCaller (tested with GATK v 4.2.0.0) on mapped reads to obtain a GVCF file for each sample.
 The ploidy used by the model must be properly set in the `config` file and is by default equal to 1.
-The GVCF files produced by the pipeline will be copied from the temporary folder (`_tmp/gvcf.xxxxxx`) to the GVCFDIR folder provided in the config file.
-Because this step can be time consuming, whenever the pipeline detects that a sample has already a GVCF file present in the GVCFDIR, this step is skipped for that specific sample.
+The GVCF files produced by the pipeline will be copied from the temporary folder located under *TMPGVCFDIR* (named like `gvcf.xxxxxx`) to the *GVCFDIR* folder provided in the config file.
+Because this step can be time consuming, whenever the pipeline detects that a sample has already a GVCF file present in the *GVCFDIR*, this step is skipped for that specific sample.

 After the [variant calling](#mappvari)  for each sample has finished, GATK CombineGVCFs will be used to merge all the GVCF and the final variants will be extracted using GATK GenotypeGVCFs.

-Then [varif](https://github.com/marcguery/varif) will be used to filter variants based on read depths and ALT allele frequency.
+Then, [varif](https://github.com/marcguery/varif) will be used to filter variants based on read depths and ALT allele frequency.
 A variant is considered available in a sample only if the total read depth is above 5.
 Several combinations of ALT and REF allele frequencies are used to filter variants for each group as mentioned in the samples file.
 For example, the ALT allele frequency of at least one sample must be superior to 0.8 while being in the meantime inferior to 0.2 in at least one other sample (`--ratio-alt 0.8 --ratio-ref 0.2`).
 Each  group will be individually filtered by varif with the control group (when a control group is provided in the samples file with samples whose *group* field is equal to 0) or without it.

 ### <a name="varicnvs"></a>CNVs